Zac0511/Puter-AI-PWA/SECURITY.md

 ## AI messages

-None of your messages are perpermanently stored on a server.
+None of your messages are permanently stored on a server.
 They are only locally saved in RAM for the chat history in app, and are deleted when exiting the app.

 ## Puter